metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAuthobject, which shall be mounted into the VMAuth Pods.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAuth object, which shall be mounted into the VMAuth Pods.
-- `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to  VMAuths config-reloader containerfor example resyncInterval: '30s'
+- `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
-- `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as theVMAuth object, which contains auth configuration for vmauth,configuration must be inside secret key: config.yaml.It must be created and managed manually.If it's defined, configuration for vmauth becomes unmanaged and operator'll not create any related secrets/config-reloaders
+- `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as the VMAuth object, which contains auth configuration for vmauth, configuration must be inside secret key: config.yaml.
+It must be created and managed manually.
+If it's defined, configuration for vmauth becomes unmanaged and operator'll not create any related secrets/config-reloaders
-- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `default_url` (List of String) DefaultURLs backend url for non-matching paths filterusually used for default backend with error message
+- `default_url` (List of String) DefaultURLs backend url for non-matching paths filter usually used for default backend with error message
 - `discover_backend_ips` (Boolean) DiscoverBackendIPs instructs discovering URLPrefix backend IPs via DNS.
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
-- `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
+- `drop_src_path_prefix_parts` (Number) DropSrcPathPrefixParts is the number of '/'-delimited request path prefix parts to drop before proxying the request to backend.
+See https://docs.victoriametrics.com/vmauth.html#dropping-request-path-prefix for more details.
-- `extra_args` (Map of String) ExtraArgs that will be passed to  VMAuth podfor example remoteWrite.tmpDataPath: /tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to VMAuth pod for example remoteWrite.tmpDataPath: /tmp
 - `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAuth pod
-- `headers` (List of String) Headers represent additional http headers, that vmauth usesin form of ['header_key: header_value']multiple values for header key:['header_key: value1,value2']it's available since 1.68.0 version of vmauth
+- `headers` (List of String) Headers represent additional http headers, that vmauth uses in form of ['header_key: header_value'] multiple values for header key: ['header_key: value1,value2'] it's available since 1.68.0 version of vmauth
-- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname,that would be propagated to pod,cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMAuthif no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings for VMAuth if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
-- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespaceto use for pulling images from registriessee https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `ingress` (Attributes) Ingress enables ingress configuration for VMAuth. (see [below for nested schema](#nestedatt--spec--ingress))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the vmSingle configuration from external sources.
-Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
+Those can be used to e.g. fetch secrets for injection into the vmSingle configuration from external sources.
+Any errors during the execution of an initContainer will lead to a restart of the Pod.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
-- `ip_filters` (Attributes) IPFilters defines per target src ip filterssupported only with enterprise version of vmauthhttps://docs.victoriametrics.com/vmauth.html#ip-filters (see [below for nested schema](#nestedatt--spec--ip_filters))
+- `ip_filters` (Attributes) IPFilters defines per target src ip filters supported only with enterprise version of vmauth https://docs.victoriametrics.com/vmauth.html#ip-filters (see [below for nested schema](#nestedatt--spec--ip_filters))
-- `license` (Attributes) License allows to configure license key to be used for enterprise features.Using license key is supported starting from VictoriaMetrics v1.94.0.See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+- `license` (Attributes) License allows to configure license key to be used for enterprise features.
+Using license key is supported starting from VictoriaMetrics v1.94.0.
+See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
-- `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.Supported policies: least_loaded, first_available.See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
+- `load_balancing_policy` (String) LoadBalancingPolicy defines load balancing policy to use for backend urls.
+Supported policies: least_loaded, first_available.
+See https://docs.victoriametrics.com/vmauth.html#load-balancing for more details (default 'least_loaded')
 - `log_format` (String) LogFormat for VMAuth to be configured with.
 - `log_level` (String) LogLevel for victoria metrics single to be configured with.
-- `max_concurrent_requests` (Number) MaxConcurrentRequests defines max concurrent requests per user300 is default value for vmauth
+- `max_concurrent_requests` (Number) MaxConcurrentRequests defines max concurrent requests per user 300 is default value for vmauth
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
-- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are notgoing to be performed, except for delete actions.
+- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMAuth pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
 - `port` (String) Port listen port